Friday, January 3, 2025

 #MonthlyMonsterMakealong

 Since January, I have made 8 new monster designs and put them up as free patterns on my blog.
-Now, in the month of September, and going forward, I am going to have a prize drawing for everyone who makes one of those monsters!

 In January, I introduced this cutie with fuzzy yarn and dreads: